The Art of Conversation; Grandma’s Advice on the Maintenance of Marital Bliss & Cracking Codes (You WILL see what I did there..!)

 I know you get a free toy with a McDonald’s Happy Meal, but honestly, I have never been offered a free dog.

 “On the road – you must be brave and tireless… On the road – you can listen to the wireless…” This quote is taken from Not The Nine O’Clock News song “I Like Trucking.”
 Rowan Atkinson, better known as Mr Bean, first came to prominence as part of the cast of ‘Not’!

 We should maybe follow their advice; listen to the wireless – and just not talk!

 And if you want to recall just how big Wagon Wheels really were, click here to let French and Saunders help you to remember!

-Join us next time for the aftermath of the Autumn leaves and how it led to us being evicted!
+Join us next time when we quit talking – then for the aftermath of the Autumn leaves and how it led to us being evicted!